Cody Bellinger Player Props: Cubs vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The Orioles pitching staff ranks ninth in the league with a collective 9.2 strikeouts per nine innings.

-- The Orioles have a 4.22 team ERA that ranks 15th among all league pitching staffs.
+- The Orioles have a 4.21 team ERA that ranks 15th among all MLB pitching staffs.

-- Orioles pitchers combine to give up 80 total home runs at a clip of 1.2 per game (to rank 18th in the league).
+- Orioles pitchers combine to rank 17th in baseball in home runs given up (80 total, 1.1 per game).

-- The righty's most recent time out was on Sunday against the Kansas City Royals, when he tossed 6 1/3 innings, surrendering three earned runs while giving up seven hits.
+- His most recent time out came on Tuesday against the Toronto Blue Jays, when the right-hander went six innings, surrendering two earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.